Using PlateMaker through DOS¶

 Preparing to interact using PML¶

-role needs to be up and running,
+The architect with a PlateMaker role needs to be up and running,

 and the environment variables need to be set up so that the python

-process can find it, for example with dos_env.csh
+process can find it, for example with dos_env.csh.

 Then, start a python interactive process and establish a connection

-to the PlateMaker
+to the PlateMaker role:

 >>> from DOSlib.PML import dos_connection